yamanidev/octolib.org/README.md

 **Note**: Folders are mostly named in French abbreviations, because it is the teaching language of ESI SBA.

-Google Drive (one for each school year):
+Google Drive folder (one for each class.
+For example: 1CP, 2CP...):

 - S1 (1st semester):